spryker/spryker-docs/docs/pbc/all/product-information-management/202204.0/manage-using-glue-api/concrete-products/retrieve-sales-units.md

 | is default | boolean | Defines if the sales unit is selected by default on the product details page. |
 | measurementUnitCode | string | Code of the measurement unit. |

-See [Retrieving Measurement Units](/docs/scos/dev/glue-api-guides/{{page.version}}/retrieving-measurement-units.html) for more information on managing the sales units.
+See [Retrieve measurement units](/docs/pbc/all/product-information-management/{{page.version}}/manage-using-glue-api/retrieve-measurement-units.html) for more information on managing the sales units.

 ## Possible errors